jbnunn/TwitchRobot/Part5-Lambda-ASK.md

     $ aws lambda update-function-code --function-name <your-function-name> --zip-file fileb://lambda_function.zip

-### Create an environment variable
+### Setup a Lambda environment variable for your AWS IoT Endpoint

-You'll need an AWS IOT endpoint with which to communicted to/from your robot.
-From the command line, issue the following command:

-    $ aws iot describe-endpoint --endpoint-type iot:Data-ATS

-You should see a result similar to:

-    {
-        "endpointAddress": "abcdefghijk123-ats.iot.us-east-1.amazonaws.com"
-    }

-Copy the `endpointAddress` value, then visit the [Lambda dashboard](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions) and go to your function.
-Scroll to the Environment Variables and add a key of "AWS_IOT_ENDPOINT" and a value of the endpoint you just received above.
+Visit the [Lambda dashboard](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions) and go to your function.
+Scroll to the Environment Variables and add a key of "AWS_IOT_ENDPOINT" and a value of the endpoint you created in Part 4.

 ### Add an Alexa Skills Kit Trigger